gearpump/gearpump/docs/deployment-yarn.md

 2. Put the YARN configurations under classpath.
   Before calling "yarnclient launch", make sure you have put all yarn configuration files under classpath.
   Typically, you can just copy all files under $HADOOP_HOME/etc/hadoop from one of the YARN Cluster machine to conf/yarnconf of gearpump.
   $HADOOP_HOME points to the Hadoop installation directory.
 3. Launch the gearpump cluster on YARN
   ```bash
     yarnclient launch -package /user/gearpump/gearpump-version.zip
   ```
   If you don't specify package path, it will read default package-path from gear.conf(gearpump.yarn.client.package-path).
-4. Before step 3, you can also configure how Gearpump over YARN works.
-Please change "gearpump.yarn" section of gear.conf
-5. Now the Gearpump cluster is running.
-6. You can change gear.conf configuration section "gearpump.yarn" to decide how many workers and masters to launch.
+4. Before step 3, You can change gear.conf configuration section "gearpump.yarn" to config the cluster.
-7. After launching, you can browser the Gearpump UI via YARN resource manager dashboard.
+5. After launching, you can browser the Gearpump UI via YARN resource manager dashboard.

 ### How to submit a application to Gearpump cluster.